 - 3/4 cup frozen mixed berries our mix includes raspberries, strawberries, and blueberries

 - Shaved stevia-sweetened chocolate

-- Add all ingredients to a high-speed blender and process until smooth.
+- Add all ingredients except the ice to a high-speed blender and process until smooth.

 - Transfer to a glass and add toppings if desired.